awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-launch-template-overrides.md

 Say that you configure an Auto Scaling group for compute\-intensive applications and want to include a mix of C5, C5a, and C6g instance types\.
 However, C6g instances feature an AWS Graviton processor based on 64\-bit Arm architecture, while the C5 and C5a instances run on 64\-bit Intel x86 processors\.
 The AMI for C5 instances works on C5a instances and vice\-versa, but not on C6g instances\.
 The `Overrides` property allows you to include a different launch template for C6g instances, while still using the same launch template for C5 and C5a instances\.

 **Note**
-Currently, this feature is available only if you use the AWS CLI or an AWS SDK, and is not available from the console\.
+Currently, this feature is available only if you use the AWS CLI or an SDK, and is not available from the console\.

 ## Adding or changing a launch template for an instance type \(AWS CLI\)<a name="launch-template-overrides-cli"></a>